 If you dispose of a chargeable asset e.g. property, shares, a business or any other assets that are not exempt then you will be subject to capital gains tax.

-On death, inheritance tax will be paid on assets in your estate above the Nil Rate Band for that year, currently HMRC rates are £350,000.
-It is important that you discuss your financial affairs with an accountant and solicitors, to take advantage of any tax planning opportunities that can be incorporated into your Will.
+On death, inheritance tax will be paid on assets in your estate above the Nil Rate Band for that year, currently HMRC rates are £325,000.
+It is important that you discuss your financial affairs with your accountant and solicitor, to take advantage of any tax planning opportunities that can be incorporated into your Will.

 Every individual can make the following exempt lifetime transfers: